vb9Sanger/SMC1A-SGE/README.md

   excluding PTVs, whose classification often doesn't need functional evidence in the first place (ACMG PVS1), so a calibration that includes them risks non-independent, double-counted evidence if later stacked with a PVS1 call for the same variant.

+Actual sensitivity/specificity/OddsPath figures belong in the thesis write-up, not this README, per the "no results in this repo" policy elsewhere in this document.

 ---